kubevault/prometheus-exporter/docs/guides/vault-server/vault-server.md

     vault-keys                             Opaque                                5      42m
     ```

-- Enables `Kubernetes auth method` and creates k8s auth role with vault policies for the `service account`(here 'vault') on Vault
+- Enables `Kubernetes auth method` and creates k8s auth role with Vault policies for the `service account`(here 'vault') on Vault.

 ## Enable Vault CLI

 > Don't have the Vault binary?
 Download from [here](https://www.vaultproject.io/downloads.html).

-If you want to communicate with the Vault servers using [Vault Commands(CLI)](https://www.vaultproject.io/docs/commands/), perform the following commands:
+If you want to communicate with the Vault servers using [Vault (CLI)](https://www.vaultproject.io/docs/commands/), perform the following commands:

 Get your desire Vault server pod name: